Calls Deployment Overview#

 • CPU resources: More participants require more processing power

-• Network bandwidth: Both incoming and outgoing traffic increases with participant count
+• Network bandwidth: Both incoming and outgoing traffic increases with participant count.
+Due to the nature of the service, the bottleneck is always going to be the outgoing/egress path

 • Active speakers: Unmuted participants require significantly more resources